jyliu-98/MoSketch/README.md

 an image-to-sketch method that produces sketches in vector format; if you want to create sketches manually, you can use some free online tools, such as [js.design](https://js.design/special/article/svg-online-editors.html).
-Note that sketches created by [CLIPasso](https://clipasso.github.io/clipasso/) can be processed with diffvg, while sketches created by [js.design](https://js.design/special/article/svg-online-editors.html) should go through `./preprocess.py`.
+Note that sketches created by [CLIPasso](https://clipasso.github.io/clipasso/) can be processed with diffvg, while sketches created by [js.design](https://js.design/special/article/svg-online-editors.html) should go through `./preprocess.py`:
 ```
 python preprocess.py --svg_path './data/raw/Yours.svg'
 ```
 After that, get the PNG format of your own sketch, which will be used in the scene decomposition, the stroke(point) assignment, and the motion planning.
-Your can save the PNG in [js.design](https://js.design/special/article/svg-online-editors.html), or run the following Python code to turn SVG to PNG.
+Your can save the PNG in [js.design](https://js.design/special/article/svg-online-editors.html), or run the following Python code to turn SVG to PNG:
 ```
 import cairosvg